El marginal: Distribution

-The series was initially aired on the Televisión Pública Argentina TV channel.
+The series was initially aired on the Televisión Pública channel.
 It was acquired by Netflix after the end of the original run, becoming available for Latin America, the United States, the United Kingdom, Spain and Portugal.
-El Marginal and Estocolmo were the first Argentine TV series acquired by Netflix, in 2016.
+El Marginal and Estocolmo were the first Argentine television series acquired by Netflix in 2016.

 A second season was confirmed in 2017.
-The second series, entitled El Marginal II, debuted on Argentine television in July 2018 to high ratings.
+It debuted on Argentine television on 17 July 2018 to high ratings.
+The third season was confirmed in September 2018, and premiered on 9 July 2019.

-The third series was confirmed by Argentinian production company Underground Producciones in September 2018.
-One year later, in September 2019, the third series debuted on Netflix.
+The fourth and fifth seasons were released exclusively on Netflix on 19 January and 4 May 2022, respectively.

 Awards

-The program received 8 nominations for the Martín Fierro Awards, and won for best miniseries and best writers.
-One of the producers thanked for the award, but criticized the organization of the nominations, as they sometimes include TV programs from very disparate genres.
+The program received eight nominations for the Martín Fierro Awards, and won for best miniseries and best writers.
+One of the producers thanked for the award, but criticized the organization of the nominations, as they sometimes include television programs from very disparate genres.
 Actor Gerardo Romano used his brief time to ask people to vote for Cristina Fernández de Kirchner at the 2017 legislative elections.
 At the end of the ceremony, the program received the Golden Martín Fierro Award.